Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Yes.
 A special resolution requiring at least 75% shareholder approval is mandatory for conversion.
 The resolution authorises conversion under Section 18 and alteration of MOA/AOA.
 This resolution must be filed with the RoC via Form MGT-14 within 30 days of passing.

-Three primary MCA forms are filed: Form MGT-14 (filing special resolution with RoC, fee ₹200 to ₹600), Form INC-3 (nominee consent for OPC), and Form INC-6 (application for conversion, fee ₹2,000 to ₹5,000).
-A practicing CA or CS must certify Form INC-6.
+Three primary MCA forms are filed: Form MGT-14 (filing special resolution with RoC, fee ₹200 to ₹600), Form INC-3 (nominee consent for OPC), and Form INC-6 (application for conversion, fee ₹200 to ₹600).
+Fees are based on authorized capital per the Companies (Registration Offices and Fees) Rules, 2014.
+A qualified professional must certify Form INC-6.

 Yes, but the company must first reduce to a single member-shareholder.
 The second director can continue as an additional director (OPC can have up to 15 directors) but cannot hold any shares.
-All shares must be consolidated to one Indian citizen resident before filing Form INC-6.
+All shares must be consolidated to one Indian citizen before filing Form INC-6.

 If the company has secured creditors, a No Objection Certificate (NOC) from those creditors is required and must be attached to Form INC-6.
 For unsecured creditors, individual NOCs are not mandated, but the company must declare all outstanding debts in the conversion application.